thesocompany/thesocompany.github.io/_posts/2016-10-11-International-Plain-Language-Day.md

 Welcome to this week's Greatest Hits of recent copyediting and plain-language edits and additions to the vets.gov style guide.

-1) Here's a recent example of passive voice that I changed to active:
+1) Here's a recent example of passive voice that we changed to active:

 *Passive*: Your information will be kept private at all times.